lyft/lyft-web-button/README.md

 ## Support

-If you're looking for help configuring or using the Lyft Web SDK, or if you have general questions related to our APIs, the Lyft Developer Platform team provides support through our [forum](https://developer.lyft.com/discuss) as well as on Stack Overflow using the `lyft-api` tag. _Please do not create tickets on help.lyft.com as this is our help desk
+If you're looking for help configuring or using the Lyft Web Button, or if you have general questions related to our APIs, the Lyft Developer Platform team provides support through our [forum](https://developer.lyft.com/discuss) as well as on Stack Overflow using the `lyft-api` tag. _Please do not create tickets on help.lyft.com as this is our help desk